tdpetrou/pandas_cub/README.md

 You can drop the first n rows

 ### 23. Arithmetic and Comparison Operators
-All the arithmetic and comparison operators have special methods available to implement for your object.
+All the arithmetic and comparison operators have special methods available.
 For instance `__add__` is used for the plus sign, and `__le__` is used for less than or equal to.
 Each of these methods accepts a single other parameter.

  Write a generic method, `_oper` that works with each of these methods.

 ### 24. `sort_values` method
 This method takes two parameters.
-The sorting column or columns (as a string or list) and a boolean on the direction to sort.
+The sorting column or columns (as a string or list) and a boolean for the direction to sort.
 You will need to use NumPy's `argsort` to get the order of the sort for a single column and `lexsort` to sort multiple columns.

 ### 25. `sample` method